chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-This plate supports several electrical-system components, including:

-- LM2596,
-- PCT-21 connector,
-- D1-2 connector,
-- main power switch,
-- competition start switch.

-It also acts as part of the support structure for the Raspberry Pi layer.
+The Electrical Base supports the LM2596 converter, PCT-21 ground connector, D1-2 positive connector, main power switch and competition start switch.

+The plate also contributes to the structural support of the Raspberry Pi layer above it, so it functions as both an electronics mount and part of the stacked chassis.

 ---

-# 7.3 Supporting Base 2 — Arduino Base
+## 7.3 Supporting Base 2 — Arduino Base

 <table align="center">
   <tr>